Lingbing/SPImputation/report/brownbag.md

 # Our aim

-* To develope a simple, intuitive, credible method to impute spatio-temporal model
+* To develope a simple, intuitive method to impute spatio-temporal data before modelling

 * which takes both spatial and temporal information into consideration

-* and we hope it'd be faster than some universally accepted method
+* and we hope it'd be faster than some accepted methods

 # What have we achieved

-* Developed a method called **CUTOFF** that meets our aim
+* Developed a method which is very simple and intuitive

 * Applied it to a monthly rainfall data

-* Some visualization, simulation and cross-validation tools that are useful when analysing spatio-temporal data
+* Some tools that are useful when dealing with spatio-temporal missing problem

 # Related Literature (cont'd)

 * Schneider (2001) proposes a parametric method that makes use of E-M algorithm and ridge regression to estimate the mean and covariance matrix of the data iteratively. (*spatially weak, and no package supported*)

-* Kondrashov et al. (2006) developes an novel, iterative for of M-SSA( Multi-channel Singualr Spectrum Analysis) approach which utilizes temporal, as well as spatial correlations (as they claimed so) to fill in gaps.
+* Kondrashov et al. (2006) developes an novel, iterative form of M-SSA (Multi-channel Singualr Spectrum Analysis) approach which utilizes temporal, as well as spatial correlations (as they claimed so) to fill in gaps.

 * It raised a heat debate (Schneider (2006)'s interesting comment and Kondrashov et al.'s rejoinder)